mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 1-2.
 Initial Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you download a testnet branch files in a ``bitshares-core-testnet`` directory, let's build the programs.
+After you download a testnet branch files in a ``dna-core-testnet`` directory, let's build the programs.
 Run the following commands.
 This command will create two program files (witness_node and cli_wallet).

  ::